troglobit/libite/README.md

 OpenBSD Functions
 -----------------

-The following are the popular OpenBSD string functions.
+The following are popular OpenBSD functions and highly useful macros.

 - `pidfile(basename)`